Get

 Image Credit: Oleksandr Volchanskyi, Shutterstock

 Perhaps the most well-known Persian coat color is white, as this is the color many people think of when they think of a Persian.
-White Persians often have blue eyes and are seen commonly in pop culture, such as Snowball in The Simpsons, and a white Persian is the face of the cat food brand Fancy Feast.
-White Persians are certainly beautiful and we can see why they are so popular!
+White Persians often have blue eyes and are commonly seen in pop culture, such as Snowball in The Simpsons, and a white Persian is the face of the cat food brand Fancy Feast.
+White Persians are certainly beautiful, and we can see why they are so popular!

 2. Black